pimsmath/vxml_site/content/authors/shirazi/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Mahsa is a postdoctoral fellow at the University of Regina.
+Mahsa is a postdoctoral fellow at the University of Manitoba.
 Her research is centred around using graph theory to answer questions that arise in design theory.
 In particular, her main PhD research was on the extensions of the famous Erdős-Ko-Rado theorem to t-intersecting families of perfect matchings in graphs.